Law enforcement in the United States: Demographics

 Law enforcement has historically been a male-dominated profession.
 There are approximately 18,000 law enforcement agencies at federal, state, and local level, with more than 1.1 million employees.
 There are around 12,000 local law enforcement agencies, the most numerous of the three types.
 In a 2013 survey, the Law Enforcement Management and Administrative Statistics found that 72.8% of local police officers were white.
 Black or African American were 12.2% (the black population in the United States is roughly 13%) and Latino or Hispanic are 11.6%.
 Women made up 17% of full-time sworn officers.
 Women, Asian, and Hispanic officers are significantly under-represented in police forces.
 Many law enforcement agencies are attempting to hire a diversity of recruits to better represent their communities.

 Changes in personnel numbers

 Fifteen of the 50 largest local police departments employed fewer full-time sworn personnel in 2008 than in 2004.
 The largest declines were in Detroit (36%), Memphis (23%), New Orleans (13%), and San Francisco (10%).

 Ten of the 50 largest local police departments reported double-digit increases in sworn personnel from 2004 to 2008.
 The largest increases were in Phoenix (19%), Prince George's County (Maryland) (17%), Dallas (15%), and Fort Worth (14%).

+Political attitudes

+A 2025 study found that police officers tend to skew more Republican than the population of their jurisdictions.